We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-The Guide Me Meter has a large LCD that produces results in an easy-to-read format.
+This meter has a large LCD screen that displays results in an easy-to-read format.
 The product also features Bluetooth connectivity.

-This meter can hold up to 720 diary records and 30 control results.
-It is compatible with the mySugr app.
+The meter can hold up to 720 diary records and 30 control results.
+It is compatible with the mySugar app.

-The Accu-Chek Guide meter requires a blood sample size of 0.6 mcl and can produce results in less than 4 seconds.
-People need to use Accu-Chek Guide test strips with this product.
+The Accu-Chek Guide meter requires a 0.6 mcl blood sample and can produce results in less than 4 seconds.
+The product requires Accu-Chek Guide test strips.

-The Guide Meter has an easy-to-read LCD with a backlight, allowing individuals to read results at all times of the day.
-The product also features Bluetooth connectivity.
+The Guide Meter has an easy-to-read LCD with a backlight, allowing users to read their results at all times of the day.
+The meter also features Bluetooth connectivity.

 This product can hold up to 720 diary records and 32 control results.
-The Guide Meter automatically uploads all results to the mySugr app.
+It automatically uploads all results to the mySugar app.

 At the time of publishing, the Accu-Chek Guide Meter costs $29.99.